Mirkica/Mirkica/README.md

 ## Hi there 👋

-I'm Mirela, a passionate Developer based in London 👩🏻‍💻
+I'm Mirela, a passionate Web Developer based in London 👩🏻‍💻

 <hr>